 Over four decades ago the United States Supreme Court recognized in In re Gault that the technical classification of juvenile proceedings as civil in nature could not mask the severe infringement on a child's liberty occasioned by these proceedings, necessitating the extension of significant due process protections to juvenile delinquency adjudications.
-387 US 1, 13; 87 S Ct 1428; 18 L Ed 2d 527 (1967).
-As in Gault, the substance and the effect of Cullen's consent hearing, including the ultimate requirement that he register as a sex offender, mandates a level of procedural protection not provided by the SORA.
+387 U.S. 1, 13 (1967).
+Decades later, in a string of decisions between 2005-2012, the United States Supreme Court has now upended its Eighth Amendment jurisprudence, conclusively holding that sanctions that may be constitutional for adults cannot be presumed so for children.
+See, Miller v.
+Alabama, 132 S. Ct.
+2455 (2012); J.D.B. v.
+North Carolina, 131 S. Ct.
+502 (2011); Graham v.
+Florida, 130 S. Ct.
+2011 (2010); Roper v.
+Simmons, 543 U.S. 551 (2005).
+As in Gault, the substance and the effect of Cullen's consent hearing, including the ultimate requirement that he register as a sex offender, dictate a level of procedural protection not provided by the SORA; and as in the sentencing cases, what may pass as a constitutionally valid scheme for adults under the Eighth Amendment may nevertheless run afoul of Eighth Amendment mandates for children.